David Puckett Missing: Body Found In Search For 6-Year-Old Colorado Boy

-Authorities announced Tuesday that a young boy’s body had been found during the search for David Puckett, 6, who went missing from his Aurora, Colorado home on New Year’s Eve.
+Authorities announced Tuesday that a young boy’s body had been found during the search for David Puckett, 6, who went missing from his Aurora, Colorado, home on New Year’s Eve.

 As previously reported by the Inquisitr, David vanished on December 31, but an Amber Alert was not immediately issued when he was reported missing.
 This is because police believed David simply wandered away from his Aurora home, located about 15 miles southeast of Denver.